-"Operational risk is the risk of loss resulting from inadequate or failed
+"Operational risk is the risk of loss resulting from inadequate or failed internal processes, people or systems and from external events."

 Figure 6: Schematic figure on the definition of operational risk

 The definition of operational risk at K&H includes the risk of fraud, as well as legal and compliance risks but it excludes strategic and systemic risks.
 K&H takes reputation risk into account to a certain level that is the impact of incidents on the K&H's reputation is taken into consideration when establishing vulnerability to operational risk incidents.